opil/documentation/docs/admin/SP/opil_server_sp_deprecated.md

 There should be under ID "map" the topic "realmap".

 ## Testing sending gridmap topic on request:
-To test the sending of gridmap topic the _mux_topics.py_ program needs to be started which sends the gridmap on the whitelisted topic only when master requests.
+To test the sending of the gridmap topic, the _mux_topics.py_ program needs to be started which sends the gridmap on the whitelisted topic only when master requests.
 Start all previous steps (terminal 1, ..., terminal 7), but it works with starting only terminals 1,2,3.
 ```
 terminal 8: rosrun maptogridmap mux_topics.py